 - Public relations, information and advice in regard to tree care and the urban forest; including the production of a quarterly tree care newsletter;

-- Management of the King Street Community Garden.
+- Management of the King Street and Stan Maxwell Park Community Gardens.

 Please check the links below for the most up-to-date information on these regular Truro Tree Committee programs or publications: